ndovro/ZWA/README.md

 !!!LIMITATIONS!!!
-1)This is an unoptimized prrof of concept pipeline.
-It is quite slow 2)The algorithm is unable to "clean" the hybrid ribosomal part if its in the middle of the read 3)If your raw reads contain the letter 'S' in the contig name you should replace it before running the pipeline (eg. use sed)
+1)This is an unoptimized proof of concept pipeline.
+It is quite slow

+2)The algorithm is unable to "clean" the hybrid ribosomal part if its in the middle of the read

+3)If your raw reads contain the letter 'S' in the contig name you should replace it before running the pipeline (eg. use sed)